-Batten, Sonia; Ruggerone, Greg; Ortiz, Ivonne.
+Batten, Sonia Dawn; Ruggerone, Greg; Ortiz, Ivonne.
 2018.
 Pink Salmon induce a trophic cascade in plankton populations in the southern Bering Sea and around the Aleutian Islands.
 Fisheries Oceanography.
-(Abstract)
+(Abstract) (Online version)